Immunix

 Immunix is a discontinued commercial operating system that provided host-based application security.
 The last release of Immunix's Linux distribution was version 7.3 on November 27, 2003.
 Immunix, Inc. was the creator of AppArmor, an application security system.

-On May 10, 2005, Novell acquired Immunix, Inc., a long-time partner with Novell.
+On May 10, 2005, Novell acquired Immunix, Inc., a long-time partner of Novell.
 AppArmor was one of Novell's primary interests, and as a result, it was adopted by the company and renamed Novell AppArmor powered by Immunix.
 In September 2007, Novell laid off the AppArmor team.